Panchakki

-Panchakki, a water mill, is located in Aurangabad, Maharashtra, displays the scientific thought process put in medieval Indian architecture.
-It was designed to generate energy via water brought down from a spring on a mountain.
-The building, attached to the dargah of Baba Shah Musafir, a Sufi saint, is located in a garden near the Mahmud Darvaza and consist of a mosque, a madrassa, a kacheri, a minister's house, a sarai and houses for zananas.
+Panchakki is a water mill located in Aurangabad, Maharashtra, and is an example of medieval Indian architecture.
+It was designed to generate energy using water from a mountain spring.
+The building, attached to the dargah of Baba Shah Musafir, a Sufi saint, is located in a garden near the Mahmud Darvaza.
+The complex contains a mosque, madrassa, kacheri, minister's house, sarai, and houses for zananas.